Best Ways to Make Payments to Foreign Contractors

 As a business owner you can hire contractors and freelancers from all over the world, to help manage projects and build your company.
-Using foreign contractors can bring great benefits in terms of skill, experience and cost.
+Using international contractors can bring great benefits in terms of skill, experience and cost.
 However, you’ll need to figure out how to pay your international team members so they can get their money conveniently and without excessive fees.

-You’ll usually be able to send a wire transfer to your foreign contractor from your regular bank.
+You’ll usually be able to send a wire transfer to your international contractor from your regular bank.
 The process for this will vary depending on who you bank with, but in many cases you’ll be able to arrange your payment by logging into your online banking service.

 Before you get started, be sure to check out the costs of an international wire, which can include an admin fee, cable charges, SWIFT/BIC fees and a markup on the exchange rate.